 City of Lexington

 For those wanting the great feeling of a small town with all the amenities of a large city, Lexington is the place.
 Lexington not only boasts one of the fastest-growing school districts in the state, Lexington District One, but also has a wonderful menu of housing from which to choose.
 From a city feel to lake living, Lexington can offer it all and is located only 10 miles west from downtown Columbia.
-Although the town of Lexington is relatively small -- with a population of 22,324, it is one of the fastest-growing municipalities in the nation and the fastest-growing town in South Carolina.
+Although the town of Lexington is relatively small -- with an approximate population of 23,324, it is one of the fastest-growing municipalities in the nation and the fastest-growing town in South Carolina.
 It is the political center of Lexington County.